nemec/clipr/README.md

 ##Multiple Action Types

 Storing argument values isn't enough.
-There are a number of actions that can be performed when the user specifies an argument.
+There are a number of actions that can be performed when the user specifies a named argument.

-* Store: Exactly what you'd expect, this action stores the value(s) given after the argument in a property.
+* Store: Exactly what you'd expect, this action stores the value(s) given after the argument in a property and is the default action.
 * StoreConst: Instead of letting the user choose which value is stored, a value stored in the Attribute's Const property will be used.
 Intended to avoid `if(opts.FlagWasSet){ opts.SomeOtherProperty = MyConstantValue; }` --